bowman2001/perplexdoc/content/doc/intro/security/index.md

 weight: 30
 ---

-_Commonmark_ and its extensions are mostly inherently secure, because they don't allow manipulating the rendered HTML.
+_CommonMark_ and its extensions are mostly inherently secure, because they don't allow manipulating the rendered HTML.
 {.p-lead} <!-- more -->

 When we have control over the content for _Hugo_, we need a theme with